• Skip to primary navigation

 He watched him standing on the dusty way

-Came looking for the king and found the slave.
+Came looking for a king and found a slave

 Reader Interactions